acquia/blt/readme/local-development.md

 To execute Behat tests using the 'drupal' driver on a Drupal VM environment, you must do the following:

-1. Update `tests/behat/local.yml` with the absolute file path to your project _inside the VM_.
-I.e., find and replace all instances of `host/machine/path/to/repo` with `/vm/path/to/repo`, which should look something like `var/www/[project.machine_name]`.
-1. SSH into the VM `vagrant ssh`.
+1. SSH into the VM `drush @[project.machine_name].local ssh`, where [project.machine_name] is the value that you set in project.yml.
-1. Change to your project directory `cd /var/www/[project.machine_name]`.
-1. Execute behat tests `blt tests:behat`
+1. Execute behat tests `blt tests:behat`.

-#### Using the Drupal Extension's "drush" driver with Drupal VM

-You may choose to write only behat tests that utilize the Drupal Extension's "drupal" driver.
-Doing this will allow you to run `blt tests:behat` from the host machine without modificaitons to the Behat local.yml configuration.
+Alternatively, you may choose to write only behat tests that utilize the Drupal Extension's "drush" driver.
+Doing this will allow you to run `blt tests:behat` from the host machine.

 ## Using Acquia Dev Desktop for BLT-generated projects

 ### Project creation and installation changes

-Add a new site in [Dev Desktop](https://www.acquia.com/products-services/dev-desktop) by selecting _Import local Drupal site_.
+1. Add a new site in [Dev Desktop](https://www.acquia.com/products-services/dev-desktop) by selecting _Import local Drupal site_.
 Point it at the `docroot` folder inside your new code base.
 Your `/sites/default/settings.php` file will be modified automatically to include the Dev Desktop database connection information.
+1. Follow the normal setup process by executing `blt local:setup`.

 ### Drush support

 In order to use a custom version of Drush (required by BLT) with Dev Desktop, you must:

-1. Add the following lines to `~/.bash_profile`:
+1. Add the following lines to `~/.bash_profile` (or equivalent file):

         export PATH="/Applications/DevDesktop/mysql/bin:$PATH"
         export DEVDESKTOP_DRUPAL_SETTINGS_DIR="$HOME/.acquia/DevDesktop/DrupalSettings"